Information regarding browser or device support

 Who pays the estate tax?

-The government charges the federal estate taxes on the value of what you inherit.
-You must pay federal and state estate taxes from the assets of the estate, before the remaining assets can be distributed to you as an heir or to your heirs.
+The government charges federal estate tax on the value of the assets less expenses within the estate.
+Federal and state estate taxes must be paid from the assets of the estate, before the remaining assets can be distributed to you as an heir or to your heirs.

-The executor or the trustee (or the designated beneficiary) of a qualified grantor trust handles filing the applicable federal and state estate tax returns and ensuring that all taxes are paid from the estate.
+The executor or the trustee (or the designated beneficiary) handles filing the applicable federal and state estate tax returns and ensuring that all taxes are paid from the estate.

 Estate tax exemptions

 The estate tax exemption amount changes every year.
-The federal estate tax exemption amount for 2023 is $12.92 million per individual ($25.84 per married couple).
-You would also want to find out if your state also has an estate tax, or if you’re in one of the few states with an inheritance tax.
+The federal estate and gift tax exemption amount for 2025 is $13.99 million per individual ($27.98 million per married couple).
+You will also want to find out if your state also has an estate tax, or if you’re in one of the few states with an inheritance tax.
 We look at this at the end of the article.

 How does the gift tax work with the estate tax?